kary2003/14-LSTM_Stock_Predictor/README.md

 ![image](https://user-images.githubusercontent.com/70820754/106659604-35445780-655c-11eb-901d-a0eae9517092.png)

-## Instructions

-### Data Preperation

-### LSTM units in RNN(Recurrent Neural Network) Models.
+## LSTM units in RNN(Recurrent Neural Network) Models.

 The data for this project will allow us to create RNN models to predict closing prices.
-One of the notebooks will use the fear and greed values to predict the closing prices and the second notebook will use the historical data to predict the next closing price.
+One of the notebooks will use the fear and greed values to predict the closing prices and the second notebook will use the historical data to predict the next day's closing price.

 For both notebooks I will utilize this function: